infretis/infretis/examples/gromacs/puckering/README.md

 See previous exercises.
 Something something rare events, path sampling simulations, ∞RETIS soft-ware, ...,

 # Goals
-The main goal of this exercise is to give you hands-on experience in performing a path simulation of a rare event and analyzing the results in a realistic system.
+The main goal of this exercise is to give you hands-on experience in performing a path simulation of a realistic system.
 A side quest is that you should be able to define your own molecular systems and learn how to generate the necessary force field files.
 During exercises 1 and 4 you learned to use Avogadro and GROMACS, and this will come in handy during this exercise.

 # The system
 The system we will study is the [ring flip](https://en.wikipedia.org/wiki/Ring_flip) transition in some 6-ring-based system of your choosing (often referred to as puckering).